 A mutual fund is a collection of stocks handpicked by industry experts and sold as a type of prepackaged bundle.
 We’ve rounded up some of the best technology mutual funds currently available on the market—along with some tips to help you find the next great tech sector mutual fund.
+Here are Beniznga's picks for the best technology mutual funds.

 - Vanguard Information Technology Index Fund (VITAX)